 - 2.6.a Cars shall be a reasonable representation of the style of car used for Off-Road, Desert or Trial racing. - 2.6.b Full body shells of saloon style are permitted but may only be trimmed to expose a maximum of 50% of the tyres at full suspension depression.
-If such body shells are fitted, provision for trimming shall be as in sub-section "d"

-- 2.6.c Where a roll-cage is fitted an open wheel style body shell must be fitted underneath the cage so designed as to enclose R/C equipment and fuel tank with sufficient front and side areas to allow clear display of racing numbers. - 2.6.d Openings may be cut in the shell for the antenna and the pipe ends to allow access to fuel filler, radio switch and engine adjustment, and a maximum of a third of the wind screen to assist in cooling the engine if not already opened by the fuel filler access.
-Clearance around such items shall be kept to a minimum. - 2.6.e Body shells as described in Section 2.6.c need not conform to scale but should conform to the provisions of 2.6.a. - 2.6.f Acceptance of a Saloon body shell by another IFMAR section shall be deemed to imply approval by the Off-Road Section for racing purposes. - 2.6.g Car must run with the body and wing with race numbers at all times while racing.
+If such body shells are fitted, provision for trimming shall be as in sub-section "d" - 2.6.c Where a roll-cage is fitted an open wheel style body shell must be fitted underneath the cage so designed as to enclose R/C equipment and fuel tank with sufficient front and side areas to allow clear display of racing numbers. - 2.6.d Openings may be cut in the shell for the mounting posts, the antenna and the pipe ends to allow access to fuel filler, radio switch and engine adjustments, and a maximum of a third of the wind screen to assist in cooling the engine if not already opened by the fuel filler access.
+Clearance around such items shall be kept to a minimum.
+The front and rear ends of the shell must retain some of the original profile of the two ends of the shell. - 2.6.e Body shells as described in Section 2.6.c need not conform to scale but should conform to the provisions of 2.6.a. - 2.6.f Acceptance of a Saloon body shell by another IFMAR section shall be deemed to imply approval by the Off-Road Section for racing purposes. - 2.6.g Car must run with the body and wing with race numbers at all times while racing.